Exclusive: Lawyer Norm Pattis says client Fotis Dulos' estranged and missing wife has a 'troubled past'

 Jennifer Dulos was reported missing on May 24 and was last seen driving a black Chevy Suburban as she dropped off her children at their private school in New Canaan.

 The couple were in the midst of a bitter custody battle over their five children.
-Pattis said Jennifer was intent on moving the children to New York, where her mother lives, against the joint custody agreement.
+Pattis said Jennifer "seemed intent" on moving the children to New York, where her mother lives, against the joint custody agreement.

 Court documents paint a different tale, one where Jennifer was "terrified for [her] family's safety."
 She alleged that her husband, a custom home builder who was born and raised in Greece but went to college at Brown University in the U.S., "has a history of controlling, volatile and delusional behavior."